jacopouggeri/jacopouggeri.github.io/README.md

 # Minimalist Academic Website for Jacopo Uggeri

-This repository contains the source code to https://jacopouggeri.github.io: an academic website created with Hugo, PaperMod, and GitHub Pages.
+This repository contains the source code for https://jacopouggeri.github.io: an academic website created with Hugo, PaperMod, and GitHub Pages.
 The original template is available at https://pascalmichaillat.org.

 ## Documentation